History of feminism: Early feminism

 Christine de Pizan presents her book to Queen Isabeau of Bavaria.

 People and activists who discuss or advance women's equality prior to the existence of the feminist movement are sometimes labeled as protofeminist.
 Some scholars criticize this term because they believe it diminishes the importance of earlier contributions or that feminism does not have a single begin or linear history as implied by terms such as protofeminist or postfeminist.

 Around 24 centuries ago, Plato, according to Elaine Hoffman Baruch, "[argued] for the total political and sexual equality of women, advocating that they be members of his highest class, ... those who rule and fight".

 Andal, a female Tamil saint, lived around the 7th or 8th century.
 She is well known for writing Tiruppavai.
 Andal has inspired women's groups such as Goda Mandali.
 Her divine marriage to Vishnu is viewed by some as a feminist act, as it allowed her to avoid the regular duties of being a wife and gain autonomy.
-In the 12th century, the Waldensians Christian sect espoused some feministic ideas.
+In the 12th century, the Waldensians Christian sect espoused some feminist ideas.